Alignak-monitoring/alignak-doc/source/07_alignak_features/modulations.rst

 Time period modulations
 =======================

-Sometimes you will need to have a different behvior for the Aligna framework depending upon a specific time frame.
+Sometimes you will need to have a different behavior for the Alignak framework depending upon a specific time frame.
 This is where the modulations are of interest to you.

 You can adapt the checks, macros or business impact during a specific time period.